Guifreitaas/Guifreitaas/README.md

 <p>
   Hi 👋, I'm Guilherme, a passionate Data and Engineering!

-  - 👨‍💻 I’m currently studying for a Higher Diploma in Science in Data Analytics at City College in Dublin.
+  ▪ 👨‍💻 I’m currently studying for a Higher Diploma in Science in Data Analytics at City College in Dublin.
-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with Data Analyst.
+  ▪ 🔭 I am looking for my first job opportunity.
+My dream is to one day work as a Data Analyst.

 </p>

 <!-- Dropdown -->